ytrav/ytrav/README.md

 *Hello everyone!*
-My name is Anton and I like to code stuff.
+My name is Maeve and I like to code stuff.

-The dumpsterfire that is my previous prjects not meant for public eye, those are my repos.

-Have a look if you'd like.

-Take care!
+I have plenty of projects, some new, some old, some fun, some not really.

+I'm a web dev so most of these are web apps in Vue :3